-If PD land use and zoning are proposed, appropriate density shall take into consideration visual compatibility standards defined in the Land Development Code and may not exceed 45 dwellings units per acre.
+If PD UP land use and zoning are proposed, appropriate density shall take into consideration visual compatibility standards defined in the Land Development Code and may not exceed 45 dwellings units per acre.
 A determination of compatibility between the existing and proposed development shall be based on the design standards.
-Planned Development in the Constal High also, pursuant to stipulations contained in House Bill 1359 and corresponding Florida reduced. (see Policy 8.6.6).
+Planned Development Urban Planning in the Coastal High Hazard Area CHHA is subject to the same considerations of visual compatibility, but must also, pursuant to stipulations contained in House Bill 1359 and corresponding Florida Administrative Rules and Statutes, guarantee that hurricane evacuation times are maintained or reduced. (see Policy 8.6.6).